 Josh was a typical teenage boy – a well-liked athlete who made friends easily.
 Yet in 2009, at age 17, he took his own life.
-His family, who had no idea of the extent of his hopelessness, founded JAF to help prevent teen suicide, the second leading cause of death for youth ages 15 to 19.
-Since 2012, it has provided mental health education, resources, and support to over 50 schools and nearly 100,000 students, primarily in Fairfax County, through in-school speaker presentations, awareness campaigns, and its signature program, Our Minds Matter.
-Using an after-school club model, trained OMM youth develop and lead activities that encourage social connectedness, reduce mental health stigma, and build coping skills among their fellow students.
-The goal is to create the conditions in which those who struggle will seek help, find a caring community, and choose life.
+His family, who had no idea of the extent of his hopelessness, founded the Josh Anderson Foundation -- now Our Minds Matter -- to help prevent teen suicide, the second leading cause of death for youth ages 15 to 19.
+Since 2012, it has provided mental health education, resources, and support to over 200 schools and nearly 150,000 students in the DC metro area through in-school speaker presentations, awareness campaigns, and its signature program, Our Minds Matter clubs.
+Led by students, the clubs encourage social connectedness, reduce mental health stigma, and build coping and help-seeking skills.
+The goal is to create the conditions in which those who struggle will seek help, find a caring community, and support others.

 Awards & Recognition

 - $1 million to $3 million

 - Less than $500k

 Catalogue charities range in size from $100,000 to

 Each year 120 expert reviewers evaluate applicants for distinction, merit, and impact.
 Each featured charity has been successfully site visited and its financials given the thumbs up.
 The Catalogue for Philanthropy charges no fees and raises funds separately to support its work.
 Since 2003, it has raised over $40 million for charities across the Greater Washington region.

 The Catalogue for Philanthropy looks to friends like you to keep our services independent and entirely free of charge.
 Consider a small contribution to the Catalogue to cap off your gift and help the causes you care about get the full support they deserve!